jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 sudo apt install software-properties-common python-certbot-nginx
 ```

-### Ubuntu 20
+And for Ubuntu 20...

 ``` bash
 sudo apt update
 sudo apt install certbot python3-certbot-nginx
 ```

-Create the certificate:
+### Get your initial certificate

 ``` bash
 certbot --nginx -d db.example.com
 ```

+At this point, you should be able to visit the NGINX page again, but this time it will be served over HTTPS!

+### Setting up auto-renewal and applying the cert to MongoDB

-Set up a bash script that will concatenate your NGINX certificates together to create your MongoDB server certificate.
+Set up a bash script that will concatenate your NGINX certificates together to create your MongoDB server
+certificate:

 ``` bash
 cd ~